garrettsvance/startup/README.md

 4. Application logic
   - based off the measurements given, you are told if your chemicals are in balance, or what they stand in need of

+## Service Deliverable
+* for this deliverable I created an HTTP service to host my frontend and provid ebackend endpoints

+1. Node.js/Express HTTP service
+  - completed
+2. Statis Middleware for frontend
+  - completed
+3. Calls to third party endpoints
+  - completed
+4. Backend Service Endpoints
+  - Placeholders for both user login and ratings on products
+5. Frontend calls service endpoints
+  - Completed with fetch function